denten-books/plain-text/0-chapter.md

 the practice of reverse engineering.
 Unlike defamiliarization, the reverse engineering of devices aims to bring the obscure to light.
 My methodology thus lies in the dual complimentary movement between making known and making strange.
-A metaphor and a machine help organize the book and each of its chapters.
+The metaphor and the machine help organize the book and each of its chapters.

 The language of computation employs many vivid metaphors, which lose their evocative power with frequent use.
-The task of the literary scholar becomes then to renew the metaphor, in a process that involves close reading in search for parallelisms that, as George Lakoff and Mark Johnson explain, configure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
-Why do we call some software systems "applications" for example?
+The task of a literary scholar becomes then to renew the metaphor, in a process that involves close reading in search for parallelisms that, as George Lakoff and Mark Johnson explain, configure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
+Why do we call some software programs "applications" for example?
 The application of what to what?
-Screen textuality manifests itself through a **D**isplay medium (LCD) that is at once continuous (**L**iquid) and discrete (**C**rystal).
-How do these physical properties affect our conceptual understanding of the digital text?
+The ubiquitous LCD screen, which usually renders our texts, disguises another metaphor, composed of Liquid and Crystal Displays.
+How do its physical properties, at once continuous (liquid) and discrete (crystalline) affect our conceptual understanding of the digital text?
 The very notion of the "literary device" further points to a number of mechanisms for textual diffusion.
 Texts move through devices like typewriters and e-book readers and "devices" like consonance and alliteration.
+Application, crystal, device: these ordinary metaphors obscure the complexity of the conceptual systems involved.
-Application, crystal, device: these familiar metaphors obscure the complexity of the conceptual systems involved.
 Defamiliarization reclaims the metaphor for analysis.
-Each chapter of the book unfolds around a metaphor.
+A metaphor unfolds within each of the book's chapters.
+Each chapter pursues the metaphor to its logical conclusion.

 The reciprocal motion to defamiliarization passes through a series of case studies.
 The function of a case study in an engineer's education, as Henry